howdyai/botkit/packages/docs/platforms/slack.md

 await bot.reply(message, content);
 ```

-### via Attachments
+#### Use "Secondary" Attachments
 Attachments are still supported by Slack, but the preferred way is to use Block Kit.
-[Read the official Slack documentation here](https://api.slack.com/docs/message-buttons)
+[Read the official Slack documentation here](https://api.slack.com/reference/messaging/attachments)

 ### [Spawn a worker for a specific team](../reference/slack.md#create-a-new-slackbotworker)